Types of Employee Benefits

 Holidays, Holiday Leave and Holiday Pay

-The Federal Government provides employees with nine paid holidays each year.
-Private sector employees may provide holiday days off or holiday pay for working on a holiday, but the are not required to pay you extra for time worked on a holiday or give you a holiday off from work.
+The Federal Government provides employees with ten paid holidays each year.
+Private sector employees may provide holiday days off or holiday pay.

 Dental Care Benefits